maliahavlicek/ci_mentor_insights/PORTFOLIO_5_DJANGO_ECOMMERCE.md

 and ensure they have a comment in them.

 # E-commerce Business Model
+🚨**Required**

 In this section discuss your business model, how you use  SEO to get users to your site and how you hope to generate more traffic and get sponsors to back link to your site.

 ## Facebook Business Page
+🚨**Required**

-- copy a screenshot of the FB page and the goals of what this fills for building out followers & special content
+- copy a screenshot of the FB page
+- add a couple of bulletpoints about the goals of what this fills for building out followers & special content

 ## Newsletter Signup
+🚨**Required**

-- copy a screenshot of the signup and the goals of what this fills for building out followers
+- copy a screenshot of the signup
+- add a couple of bullet oints outlining the goals of what this functionality provides for building out followers

 ## Links
 - sponsored links are flagged with rel="sponsored"
 - social links and other links that go outside domain have `rel="nofollower"` to signal to search engines that those links are not associated with our specific domain
--

 ## SEO Strategy
+🚨**Required**

 In this section write out the process you used to come up with short tailed and long tailed results to help refine the keywords you came up with.
 You should call out attention to the following:

 ### Keywords
+Describe the process you went through identifiying keywords that you want Google and other search engines to relate to your site.

 ### Description
+Note that you have a the meat description tag and if any of the content changes based on the page.

 ### Title
 Call out that you have this set in your base.html so it can be changed per page

 ### Relevant Content
 Call out how you purposefully incorporated keywords into your content, H1, meta data etc.

 ### Sitemap
+🚨**Required**

 - [sitemap.xml file]() call out files that exist so browsers can easily crawl site

 ### Robots.txt
+🚨**Required**

 - [robots.txt file]() to restrict pages that are should be searched by google, authentication and others are blocked to only allow relevant pages to be searched by google

 # Deployment
+🚨**Required**

 ## Requirements
+🚀 **merit & beyhond**
 If the user is required to have certain keys and credentials you should include this section with diretions on how to get the necessary information. ex)
 1. **Google Account:** In order to have verification and forgot password emails sent to registered users you need a google account.
 If you don't have one  [Create a google account](https://accounts.google.com/Signup)